riteshpatil310197/Face-Recognition-App/README.md

 At last, use **streamlit run app.py** command to run the actual app on local host.
 You are done !!

+## Haar Cascade Classifier:

+I have used pre-trained haar cascade classifier for identifying face of the person sitting in front of webcam.

+Haar Cascade Classifier is cascade based classifier which uses ensemble learning(Adaboost) to detect features.
+Each cascade is responsible for detecting particular feature in frame or image(eye,nose,mouth etc.).
+Since it uses boosting algorithm, it detects face only if all features in the face(learnt during training) is found in particular region of image or frame of video.

 ### Note:

 If you face any kind of problems, don't hesitate to contact me !